alexhkurz/introduction-to-smart-contracts/lectures/assignment02.md

 ## Instructions

-1. Copy the [PayAndGuess0](https://github.com/alexhkurz/SmartContracts/blob/main/Tutorial/PayAndGuess/PayAndGuess0.sol) to use in Remix.
+1. Copy [`PayAndGuess0`](https://github.com/alexhkurz/SmartContracts/blob/main/Tutorial/PayAndGuess/PayAndGuess0.sol) to use in Remix.

 2. Complete one of the following tasks: